Understanding How Military and Civilian Cultures Differ

 Some employers prefer not to hire veterans, simply because they have preconceived notions of their "rigidness."
 For example, one of my clients was asked, during a job interview for a director position of an association, "Since you are so accustomed to shouting orders to your subordinates, how do you think you can motivate volunteers?"
 My client was able to describe many years of managing volunteers on military installations around the world; as volunteers are often the backbone of military bases, providing community services, Red Cross, faith-based organizations, and much more.
 He gently educated the interviewer that he only gave a few direct orders during his entire leadership career, and, when he did, it was in a war zone.

 To locate military friendly employers, check out the Top 100 Defense Contractors (especially the ones with the largest dollar volume of prime contract awards), or look for lists of military friendly employers on GIJOBS.COM, VETJOBS.com, and other veteran friendly websites.

 Some companies actually have created internal programs to educate military to the collaborative culture and assist them in making the integration to the corporate culture.
 For example, Booze Allen Hamilton has such a program, as they value the knowledge, experience, and credentials of veterans, but they also recognize that the mindset of a war-fighter is a bit different from that of a business consultant.

 To further identify military-friendly employers, type in search words on job boards and search for the following:

-Having a background in a strong hierarchial, command and control organization can provide veterans with an intuitive understanding of how many large corporations and even many small ones function, but it is important to understand that the culture in many civilian organizations can be dramatically different.
-So, it's important to research potential employers and to carefully ask questions during the interview process to understand your fit with the corporate culture before pursuing or accepting the job.
+Having a background in a strong hierarchial, command and control organization can provide veterans with an intuitive understanding of how many large corporations and even many small ones function.
+But it is important to understand that the culture in many civilian organizations can be dramatically different.
+So, research potential employers and carefully ask questions during the interview process to understand your fit with the corporate culture before pursuing or accepting the job.

 About the author...